 ‘Authentic Cyberpunk’ Examples

 In which the deadpan yoke is that it seems nothing remotely like any kind of authentic Cyberpunk ever existed – just its ghostly simulacrum, floating strangely and somewhat uselessly inside a hyper specific subset of the global Sci Fi literature ghetto.
-Bad copies without originals (not that anyone would even care or notice.)
+Pathetically bad copies without originals (not that anyone would even care or notice.)
 Some scenes:

 More Dead Cyberpunk